 Ngoc Son Temple is a famous national historical relic in Hanoi.
-This unique architectural space fully converges the characteristics of Vietnamese culture.
-Ngoc Son Temple has become a spiritual cultural symbol of the thousand-year-old capital.
+Stepping onto the iconic red The Huc Bridge and crossing to Ngoc Son Temple, you're not just visiting a monument; you're stepping into the heart of Hanoi's spiritual and historical identity.
 The place attracts many tourists who come to worship and offer incense yearly.
 If you have an opportunity to visit Hanoi, do not miss this famous spiritual tourist destination.

 1. Where is Ngoc Son Temple?

 Ngoc Son Temple is located on a mound called The Pearl Island on Hoan Kiem Lake, Hanoi.
 If the Turtle Tower is located south of Hoan Kiem Lake, Ngoc Son Temple is located to the northeast.
-The specific address of the temple is on Dinh Tien Hoang Street, Hoan Kiem District, Hanoi.
+The specific address of the temple is on Dinh Tien Hoang Street, Hoan Kiem, Hanoi.
+It's a perfect walking distance from the Hanoi Old Quarter, making it an ideal first stop for tourists.

 Ngoc Son temple is one of the most popular attractions near Hanoi Old Quarter